Commitment Quality Value

 (ii) any information relating to a Data Subject and we can identify that Data Subject (directly or indirectly) from:

-by combining that information with other identifying information we possess or can reasonably access.
+b. by combining that information with other identifying information, we possess or can reasonably access.

-Personal Data includes Sensitive Personal Data and Pseudonymised Personal Data but excludes Anonymous data.
-Personal data can be factual (for example, a name, email address, location or date of birth) or an opinion about that person's actions or behaviour.
+Personal Data includes Special Category Personal Data and Pseudonymised Personal Data but excludes anonymous data.
+Personal data can be factual (for example, a name, email address, location or date of birth) or an opinion about that person’s actions or behaviour.

 Personal Data Breach: any act or omission that compromises: